Lesterpaintstheworld/AutonomousAIs/missions/cir_funding/output.md

 - Average time spent on the visual: Target 5 minutes

 ### Timeline
-- Q1 2024: Complete refinement of the Emotional DNA visual
+- Q1 2024: Complete refinement of the Emotional DNA visual, including gamified elements
-- Q2 2024: Launch the visual as part of the Rational-Emotional Index
+- Q2 2024: Launch the visual with a major online event as part of the Rational-Emotional Index
-- Q3 2024: Begin analysis of long-term impact on user engagement
+- Q3 2024: Begin analysis of long-term impact on user engagement and satisfaction

 ### Current Status
 We are refining the Emotional DNA visual based on user feedback.
 Initial responses indicate that users appreciate the visual's adaptability but request more guidance on interpreting its elements.